DOB: 1st August 1989

 Throughout his decade long-competition career, Woods was also making a name for himself as a world-class crusher with some repeats of notoriously hard boulder problems.
-At the age of 14, he made a repeat of Fuck You Finger claimed his first V11 boulder (8A).
+At the age of 14, he made a repeat of Fuck You Finger and claimed his first V11 boulder (8A).
 A year later, he made the ascent of Echale and awarded it the grade of V14 (8B+).
 In June 2007, he made the first ascent of Jade a project in the Rocky National Park that he had been working with Dave Graham for several years.
 He awarded the problem the grade of V15, making it the hardest ascent of his career at the time, although it has since been downgraded to a V14.

 In 2008, Woods moved to Innsbruck, in search of new challenges and to create a climbing documentary Welcome to the Hood with fellow climbers Paul Robinson, Guntram Jörg, and Anthony Gullsten.
-It was in May of that year made the first ascent of In Search of Time Lost, an ascent finally marked his ascension into the V15 realm.
+It was in May of that year made the first ascent of In Search of Time Lost, an ascent that finally marked his ascension into the V15 realm.

-The next big breakthrough for woods came in 2010, a year which not only saw him top out four V15 boulders, he also made an ascent of Hypnotized Minds, a routes widely considered the first V16 in climbing history.
-A 21-year-old Woods began working on the problem in early 2010, although a busy schedule of competitions and climbing trips only allowed him 2 days to work the problem.
-He returned in October of the same year, and after 6 more days on the problem, made he his first V16 ascent on the 21st October 2010.
+The next big breakthrough for woods came in 2010, a year that not only saw him top out four V15 boulders, he also made an ascent of Hypnotized Minds, a routes widely considered the first V16 in climbing history.
+A 21-year-old Woods began working on the problem in early 2010, although a busy schedule of competitions and climbing trips only allowed him 2 days to work on the problem.
+He returned in October of the same year, and after 6 more days on the problem, made he his first V16 ascent on the 21st of October 2010.
 Although Wood’s originally graded the boulder V15, the problem was repeated by Rustam Gelmanov 6 years later, who suggested Woods had under-graded the problem.
-Since this ascent, Woods has gone on to claim serval first ascent of iconic V16 boulders, including The Process, Creature From the Black Lagoon and Box Therapy.
+Since this ascent, Woods has gone on to claim serval first ascents of iconic V16 boulders, including The Process, Creature From the Black Lagoon and Box Therapy.

 Of all his bouldering achievements, it’s his ascent of Return of the Sleepwalker that marks the pinnacle of Daniel Wood’s climbing career.
 The sit start, 16 moves, extension of Jimmy Webb’s Sleepwalker (V16) became a project for Woods in November 2020.
 After almost 3 months of climbing nothing other than this problem, the line became the longest project of his career, far exceeding his previous longest time on a project of 15 days.